When is season 2 of Ricky Gervais series After Life released?

 What’s After Life about?

-After Life follows misanthropic newspaper journalist Tony (Gervais), who learns to manage after the dying of his spouse by deciding to say and do no matter he likes, regardless of the penalties.
+After Life follows misanthropic newspaper journalist Tony (Gervais), who learns to manage after the demise of his spouse by deciding to say and do no matter he likes, regardless of the penalties.

-Tony turns into depressed and suicidal after his beloved Lisa (Kerry Godliman) passes away from breast most cancers, and tries to embraces a impolite and damaging persona, however finds himself undermined by the kindness of these round him.
+Tony turns into depressed and suicidal after his beloved Lisa (Kerry Godliman) passes away from breast most cancers, and tries to embraces a impolite and harmful character, however finds himself undermined by the kindness of these round him.

 Regardless of the subject material being fairly heavy, the sitcom has been praised for being each poignant and humorous in equal measure.